History of commercial tobacco in the United States: Cigarettes go mainstream

 A significant change began in the establishment of Victorian society in Europe.
 In an attempt to civilize anything that seemed coarse or uncivil, much of Victorian society would adapt cultural items to suit their tastes.
-Ironically the British adopted the paper wrapped minced tobacco.
+The British adopted the paper wrapped minced tobacco.
 Such an item, originally relegated to the poor in Spain, seemed at face value a contradiction; however, one must consider the need for human manipulation of tobacco, including, chopping it up, wrapping it in a man-made piece of paper, and then inserting it into a piece of cane for a mouth piece.
 One can then see that this was just another way of civilizing part of the coarser aspects of the British Empire.
 A feministic culture dominated smoking at this time as well as much tobacco, giving further rise to this "dainty" cigarette, bearing a feminine name.

-An African slave named Stephan changed the process of curing the Bright Leaf tobacco variety (a lighter flavored tobacco leaf) by curing it with charcoal taken from a local blacksmith's fire rather than the usual logwood.
+It is a false myth that a slave named Stephan discovered how to cure the leaf, according to Drew Sawnson.
+Instead bright tobacco was the historical product of decades of experimentation with various curing methods, seed varieties and soil types.
+The farmers realized that consumers would pay more for the sweeter and more aromatic qualities of the bright yellow leaf.
+Their efforts showed that the sandy, nitrogen-poor soil of the Piedmont region in south central Virginia and neighboring North Carolina worked best for creating the mild flavor tobacco chewers craved to the point of addiction.
+The solution included new methods of curing the Bright Leaf tobacco variety (a lighter flavored tobacco leaf) with charcoal taken from a local blacksmith's fire rather than the usual logwood.
 This fire burned hotter and faster and accelerated the curing process.
 The process was refined further to include a furnace in which heat from the charcoal was applied through flues, so that dark soot and off flavors did not come in contact with the tobacco.
 This changed the curing process of a lighter leaf and produced a new, lighter tobacco which was able to be inhaled.
-This, linked together with the British Victorian desire for cigarettes, along with the aforementioned French and other European countries, gave way to an emerging market to minced tobacco.
-This trend had not yet hit America for its export market.
+This, linked together with the European taste for cigarettes, led to an emerging export market.

-The American Civil War and the Emancipation Proclamation freed the entire slave workforce of the American South.
-Although some slaves stayed on for pay with their prior slave owners, many left entirely to make their own lives in other parts of the country.
+Emancipation during the American Civil War freed the entire slave workforce of the American South.
+Although some slaves stayed on for pay with their prior slave owners, many left entirely to make their own lives.
 Tobacco farmers needed to adapt.
 Not only had they lost their workforce, but also a shift in demand had occurred.
 In Europe, there was a desire for not only snuff, pipes and cigars, but cigarettes appeared as well.
 Cigar rolling and even the creation of pipe tobacco at the time was labor-intensive and, without slave labor, innovation needed to occur.